Martin-Bohring/fixieSpec/README.md

 To test things out I decided to create a small specification framework.
 As you might be aware there 2 types of specification frameworks.

-The ones intended to be used by developers and the ones targeting at non developers.
+The ones intended to be used by developers and the ones targeting non developers.
-This one will be for devlopers.
+This one will be for developers.

 You might ask: Why create a new specification framework?
 There so many good ones already.
 And you would be right.